dbnski/dblenc/README.md

 ## Caveat

-Double-encoded strings use a small subset of UTF-8 characters.
-As a result, it can be difficult to distinguish between a valid UTF-8 string and a double-encoded one at a glance.
-Therefore, `Detect()` may occasionally return "double-encoded" for valid UTF-8 strings when such strings don't include any characters that are out of scope for double-encoded sequences.
-However, `Transform()` called on a false-positive will not alter the string.
+Double‑encoded strings consist of regular UTF‑8 characters and are themselves well‑formed UTF‑8.
+There are many edge cases that make it difficult to distinguish a valid UTF‑8 string from a double‑encoded one.
+As a result, `Detect()` may occasionally produce false positives when a string contains only characters that fall within the range of possible double‑encoded sequences.
+Similarly, it may produce false negatives when a string includes only a single double‑encoded character.
+Both cases should be very rare and limited to text in a language whose character set uses - or partially overlaps with - the Windows‑1252 code page.

+## Usage

 For a practical illustration, see the example in the [`example/`](example/) directory.